 - Account Takeovers – Grant influencers access to your account where they can create as many posts and Stories they’d like about their view on your industry and products;

-- Personalized Discount Codes – Create unique discount codes for each influencer you partner and keep them exclusively for their community;
+- Personalized Discount Codes – Create unique discount codes for each influencer you partner with and keep them exclusively for their community;

 - Brand Ambassadors – One brand mention on an influencer’s profile increases the reach for the business.
 However, constant brand mentions from loyal consumers who manage large social communities can better sustain any eCommerce evolution.